 This clip shows the conditions in a 1930s Glasgow single-end tenement flat including the recess bed, stove and eating area all in the one room.
 The film is introduced by Sir Charles Cleland - Chairman of the Fund; the Trauchle family is introduced with Tam Trauchle and his sons Sam and Robert at home in their single-end tenement slum flat in the Gorbals.
 The boys read about the camp at Tantallon and dream about going there.
 To cheer up the boys, Tam sings "There's no place like home".

-Tam struggles to keep house in order while his wife is in hospital and has difficulty in feeding, cleaning and controlling his sons.
-A woman from the Education Authority calls about the boys' application for camp informing them that they have a good chance at being accepted for the camp.
+Tam struggles to keep house in order while his wife is in hospital.
+A woman from the Education Authority calls about the boys' application for camp and informs them that they have a good chance at being accepted.

 Questions & Activities

 - Who and what are Tam Trauchle's Troubles?

 - What was your impression of the street where Tam Trauchle lived?